TegoTech/governance/README.md

-# governance
+# Governance
-respository for Tego governance
+Respository for Tego governance on Ethreum.
+The software will allow users to vote on and have a voice in resarch and development for solutions to Thyroid disease.